 At Penn Medicine, our neuro-oncology team provides comprehensive evaluation, diagnosis and treatment for those with malignant tumors of the brain and spinal cord and other cancer-related neurological problems of the central and peripheral nervous system.

 Our physicians are committed to research and are leaders in the development and testing of the latest treatment approaches.
 This ensures that the latest technological advances, including the most effective imaging methods, surgical techniques and management strategies are available to every person under our care.

-Penn Neuro-Oncology offers several diagnostic tools not available elsewhere in the Philadelphia area, including:
+- Diagnostic tools not available elsewhere in the Philadelphia area, including:

 - High-resolution MRI (3T) using the most powerful magnet available in the country.

 - Advanced MRI techniques including magnetic resonance spectroscopy and perfusion.

 Treatments and Services Offered by the Neuro-Oncology Program

 Penn Neurosurgery and the Abramson Cancer Center provide an integrative and comprehensive treatment approach for those whose cancer involves the brain and nervous system.